FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-06-30-custom-software.md

 9. Start the server.
 {% endtab %}

-{% tab softwareType Paper and forks  %}
+{% tab softwareType Paper/purpur/pufferfish  %}
 1. Open the official website of the wanted software:
    - [Paper (by the PaperMC team)](https://papermc.io/downloads/paper) ([looking for older versions?](https://papermc.io/downloads/all))
    - [Purpur (by the PurpurMC team)](https://purpurmc.org/download/purpur)